-- 1.46.
-Concerning animal health, Japan recovers the disease-free status of the whole country after the occurrence of Foot and Mouth Disease (FMD) and Avian Influenza (AI) by implementing the countermeasures according to the criteria for recovering the disease-free status of OIE code. - 1.47.
+- 1.55.
+Concerning animal health, Japan recovers the disease-free status of the whole country after the occurrence of Foot and Mouth Disease (FMD) and Avian Influenza (AI) by implementing the countermeasures according to the criteria for recovering the disease-free status of OIE code. - 1.56.
 For instance, FMD occurred in Miyazaki Prefecture in April 2010, which was the first case in Japan for the last 10 years.
 Because the rapid spread of the disease was observed in the eastern part of the Prefecture despite the implementation of the movement restriction and stamping-out policy, over 210 thousand animals were culled eventually.
 Emergency vaccination was applied for the first time in Japan to contain the rapid spread in the zone (87 thousand animals were vaccinated and slaughtered).
-And then, Japan recovered the status of FMD free country where vaccination is not practiced in February 2011. - 1.48.
-In regard of plant health, the movement of pests and their hosts from the limited infested area in Japan, African Giant Snails in Ryukyu islands for example, is restricted.
-Where pests that are newly introduced in Japan or that already occur in a part of Japan potentially cause enormous damage to farm crops, or are considered to prevent the export of plant from Japan, they are subject to official control, including surveillance of the pest occurrence, restriction on the host plants movement, and destruction of the host plants to contain or eradicate the pests.
-Japan succeeded in eliminating Oriental fruit flies and Melon flies from the whole country, and still maintains free status of both pests.
+And then, Japan recovered the status of FMD free country where vaccination is not practiced in February 2011.

-8 Japan provided two submissions, the first submission included general comments, as well as a request for clarification of one of the questions.
-Please refer to paragraphs 1.2 and 1.3 of this document for the clarification provided by the co-sponsors.
+9 Japan provided two submissions, the first submission included general comments, as well as a request for clarification of one of the questions.
+Please refer to the introductory paragraphs of this document for the clarification provided by the co-sponsors.
 The second submission responded to the questions indicated in G/SPS/W/311.